MicrosoftDocs/ai-builder/ai-builder-docs/use-in-powerapps-overview.md

 > [!div class="mx-imgBorder"]
 > ![Canvas studio screen](media/canvas-studio.png "Canvas studio screen")

-The canvas components are available in the canvas studio and appear in the **Insert** tab when you build your canvas app in PowerApps.
+The canvas components are available in the canvas studio and appear in the **Insert** tab when you build your canvas app in Power Apps.